MICLab-Unicamp/handson_DL_UNIVR_2019/README.md

 **Windows**

-1.1 - Download the Anaconda (Python 3.7 version)
-1.2 - Install using the default options
+1.1 - Download the Anaconda Windows version (Python 3.7 version) 1.2 - Install using the default options

 **Linux**

+1.1 - Download the Anaconda Linux version (Python 3.7 version)

 ## 2 - Create an Anaconda enviroment